 This is a short guide for anyone who wants to get into Soviet-Afghan war reenactment.
 This first part will be about the Soviet Army reenactment, and the part about the Mujahideen will be added later.

-The point of this guide is to prevent a newcomer from the following:
+The point of this guide is to prevent a newcomer from experiencing following:

-Well, chances are, some of these things are still likely to happen.
+Chances are, some of these things will still happen.
 But you will be better prepared for them!

 How to begin